Mechanical Man (EP)

-Mechanical Man is a semi-official EP by new wave musicians Devo, released in 1978.
+Mechanical Man is an EP by the American new wave band Devo, released in 1978 by Elevator Records.
 It includes four 4-track basement demos by the band, recorded before they were signed to a record contract with Warner Bros.
 Records.

 Background

 The EP was a 7-inch single housed in a plain sleeve that came in a variety of colors including pink, blue, red, yellow and green.
 Most EP sleeves were numbered on the back, although the exact number of EPs pressed is unknown.

 Opinions differ as to the legitimacy of the EP, with some sources considering it a bootleg.
-Devo webmaster and archivist Michael Pilmer states that it was produced by Virgin Records and included with some copies of the band's debut album Q: Are We Not Men?
+In a Trouser Press article on the band dating from January 1979, Cole Springer refers to it as a bootleg of British origin.
+However, Devo webmaster and archivist Michael Pilmer later stated that it was produced by Virgin Records and included with some copies of the band's 1978 debut album Q: Are We Not Men?
 A: We Are Devo! in the United Kingdom.
+In 2023, Devo member Gerald Casale said that the songs were "the five tracks we were most excited about at the time".

+"Blackout" was later known as "Clockout" and "Auto-Modown" includes the unlisted track "Space Girl Blues".

 Recording

 The tracks "Mechanical Man" and "Auto-Modown" were recorded in 1975, when the band was a quartet and Jim Mothersbaugh was their drummer.
 "Blackout" was recorded in 1976, when Bob Casale had joined and Alan Myers had replaced Jim.
-The recording date for "Blockhead" is unknown, but the earliest known live performance of the song is from December of 1976.

-Availability

-Although the Mechanical Man EP has never had a proper CD release, all but one track ("Blockhead") were re-released on the compilations Hardcore Devo: Volume One and Volume Two.
-"Mechanical Man" is an edited version starting at 1:01 of the released version.
-"Clockout" is labelled as "Blackout" and "Auto-Modown" includes "Space Girl Blues".
+Reissue

+In 2023, Electronic Sound magazine repressed a limited edition of the Mechanical Man EP on yellow 7-inch vinyl and offered it as a bundle with issue 103, a 100-page celebration of Devo's 50th anniversary.
+The bundle became their fastest-selling issue ever, quickly selling out on the website, and the magazine later made a poster of the cover available for sale.